The Clear Edge

 • Standard terms instead of custom legal

-She sent it, closed clients, and revenue increased.
-Later refined when she had copywriter help.
+She sent it, closed clients, and revenue increased, then refined the copy once she had a copywriter’s help.

-80% deployed beats 100% delayed.
-Deploy fast, refine based on real use.
+80% deployed beats 100% delayed—deploy fast and refine based on real use.

-Most founders refine and build before using them for revenue.
-“Let me perfect this CRM before I track leads.”
+Most founders refine and build before they ever use the system for revenue: “Let me perfect this CRM before I track leads.”

-Revenue-before-refinement: Use build for revenue first, then refine based on what breaks.
+Revenue-before-refinement: Use the build for revenue first, then refine based on what actually breaks.

 Maya’s sequence: